Originally published September 2016. Updated March 2026 to reflect how Google Analytics 4 works today.

 This scenario is surprisingly common.
 Client A contracts Web Developer B to build a nice, swanky new website.
 As part of the service, the developer decides to add Google Analytics onto the site to enable their client to track results.
-For the tracking code they set up a new Google Analytics property within their existing Google Analytics account and allow access to the views of this property for Client A.
+For the tracking code they set up a new Google Analytics 4 property within their existing Google Analytics account and allow access to this property for Client A.

 All this is fine and dandy — until relationships change.